 If space is limited, sliding windows and doors are ideal.
 In addition to optimal utilization of space, they also give the perception of a bigger space.
 They lend a sleek décor and occupy less space, unlike traditional folding doors and windows.
 Sliding doors are also great for air circulation and panoramic views.

 4.Choose UPVC for Energy Efficiency

 Use of UPVC doors and windows can reduce your energy consumption drastically.
 Being a poor conductor of heat, UPVC doesn’t allow transfer of heat from outside to inside through its surface.
 When used with double or triple glazing, and air-tight seals, it further insulates against the outside heat.
 As a result, the internal temperature of the room is maintained and air-conditioner/heater runs less frequently, ensuring lower energy bills.
-UPVC windows and doors can be used in commercial spaces and residences alike to build environment-friendly structures.
+UPVC doors can be used in commercial spaces and residences alike to build environment-friendly structures.

 A fully recyclable material, UPVC consumes far less energy in its production compared to Aluminium.
 UPVC also reduces the dependence on wood thereby helping conserve forests.

 The market is flooded with several glazing options and surfaces for every need.
 Laminated – glass can be used for insulation against heat and noise.
 Tinted glass can offer privacy, aesthetics and protection from UV rays, whereas laminated glass can be used for enhanced safety and act as excellent noise insulators, usually necessary for city dwelling.

 Designers can utilize the abundance of material and fenestration options available in market to make spaces suitable for various weathers.
 They can prepare the available space to withstand the worst weather through the smart use of new-age framing materials like ‘UPVC’.